aizhule/Abp-Tutorials/multi-tenancy/Realize multi-tenancy.md

 1、Tenant login:

-Based on the identityserver4 authorization center implemented by abp, the current tenant id must be specified when multi-tenant login, so that the current tenant id is included in the token.
+Based on the Identity Server 4 authorization center implemented by ABP, the current tenant id must be specified when multi-tenant login, so that the current tenant id is included in the token.

 > Add the request header to the login interface: __tenant: "tenant id"